scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 WestPACE.
 This immediately eased the difficulty of making online appointments and the burden of transportation coordination.
-With these relationships in place, the vaccination clinic went from concept to active vaccine distribution site in about two weeks resulting in the successful vaccination of thousands of seniors.
+With these relationships in place, the vaccination clinic went from concept to active vaccine distribution site in about two weeks resulting in the successful vaccination of thousands of elderly.

-Allhough this is a  technical paper, this background describes the real impact technology can make in the lives of the vulnerable and elderly in society in a crisis situation.
+Although this is a  technical paper, this background describes the real impact technology can make in the lives of the vulnerable and elderly in society in a crisis situation.